droidyayu/GenKit-Restaurant/server/README.md

 Genkit Developer UI: http://localhost:4000

 > school-agent@1.0.0 dev
-> tsx --no-warnings --watch src/terminal.ts
+> tsx --no-warnings --watch src/kitchenTerminal.ts

-bell> Hi there, my name is Bell and I'm here to help! 👋🎉 I'm your friendly AI assistant for parents of Sparkyville High School.
-I can answer your questions about the school, events, grades, and more.
-Just ask me! 😊
+chef> Hi there!
+I'm Chef Raj, your friendly AI chef at Indian Grill! 🍽️ I can help you with our menu, ingredients, orders, and more.
+What would you like to know?

 prompt> [insert your chats here]
 ```